-Figure 17: Navigate to your folder using the Browser panel
+Figure 17: Navigate to your folder under Home using the Browser panel

-- 3. As in ArcGIS, you can adjust the appearance of the image by changing the Stretch settings, or refer to the ASF Data Recipe on How to View RTC Images in QGIS for instructions on converting the values from power to another scale (Amplitude or dB) for easier viewing.
-This second approach creates a new raster with a different value scale, while changing the stretch does not impact the actual power data values. - In QGIS 2.18, the default Min/Max stretch value settings defaulted to the "Cumulative count cut" setting, which tends to render RTC images fairly well. - With the release of QGIS 3.0, the default settings changed so that the stretch Min/Max values match the actual range of data values in the image by default.
-This will generally result in a very dark RTC image.
+- 3. As in ArcGIS, you can adjust the appearance of the image by changing the Stretch settings, or refer to the ASF Data Recipes on How to View RTC in GIS for instructions on converting the values from power to another scale (Amplitude or dB) for easier viewing.
+This second approach creates a new raster with a different value scale, while changing the stretch does not impact the actual power data values. - In QGIS 2.18, the default Min/Max stretch value settings defaulted to the "Cumulative count cut" setting, which tends to render RTC images fairly well.

+With the release of QGIS 3.0, the default settings changed so that the stretch Min/Max values match the actual range of data values in the image by default.